browserengineering/book/book/http.md

-Then the OS decides which hardware is best for communicating with that IP address (say, wireless or wired) using what is called a *routing table*, and uses that hardware to send a sort of greeting to that IP address, to the specific port at that IP address that the browser indicated.
-Then there\'s a driver inside the OS that communicates with that hardware and send signals on a wire or whatever.[^7] On the other side of that wire (or those airwaves) is a series of *routers*[^8] which each send your message in the direction they think will take it toward that IP address.[^9] Anyway, the point of this is that the browser tells the OS, hey, put me in touch with `example.org` on port `80`, and it does.
+Then the OS decides which hardware is best for communicating with that IP address (say, wireless or wired) using what is called a *routing table*, and uses that hardware to send a sort of greeting to that IP address.
+That greeting names a *port*, which for web pages is usually 80 (or 443 for encrypted connections).^[A might run multiple services, like a website and also email, and the port identifies which one the browser is interested in.]
+The OS communicates with the selected hardware via a driver, and so sends signals on a wire or over the air.[^7] On the other side of that wire (or those airwaves) is a series of *routers*[^8] which each send your message in the direction they think will take it toward that IP address.[^9] Anyway, the point of this is that the browser tells the OS, “Hey, put me in touch with `example.org` on port `80`”, and it does.

-On many systems, you can set up this kind of connection manually using the `telnet` program, like this:
+On many systems, you can set up this kind of connection manually using the `telnet` program, like this:^[Port 80 is the standard port for unencrypted HTTP connections, and the default if you don't specify one.]

 ``` {.example}
 telnet example.org 80